-Your son or daughter may also be sitting the Leaving Certificate with the Leaving Certificate Vocational Programme (LCVP).
+Your child may also be sitting the Leaving Certificate with the Leaving Certificate Vocational Programme (LCVP).
 See Page 7 for more information.

 Leaving Certificate (established)

 The Leaving Certificate (established - shortened to LC in some cases) is studied over two years usually fifth and sixth year.